Tschibo00/zmk/atari/README.md

 - [ ] add note to U1 to put nano on bottom side
 - [ ] add traces to daughter board
 - [ ] add missing Atari footprints
+- [ ] move name+link to central bottom row, enlarge a bit